-Individual counselling for young people and adults to help address concerns and achieve your personal goals
+Individual therapy for young people and adults to help address concerns and achieve your personal goals

-Individual counselling can be of significant benefit to help address a broad range of concerns including:
+Individual therapy can be of significant benefit to help address a broad range of concerns including:

 - changing relationships or circumstances